-b) Small Companies and the Legitimacy Lie
+a) Small Companies and the Legitimacy Lie

-- i) Small, privately held firms may face greater pressures to act unethically and to rationalize situations and actions - ii) Most entrepreneurs exercise great integrity, but some are vulnerable when ethical issues directly affect profits c) Integrity and the Internet d) Integrity and Doing Business Abroad
+- i) Small, privately held firms may face greater pressures to act unethically and to rationalize situations and actions - ii) Most entrepreneurs exercise great integrity, but some are vulnerable when ethical issues directly affect profits b) Integrity and the Internet c) Integrity and Doing Business Abroad

 - i) Legitimacy and trust are important to all small businesses, but those using the Internet face a host of ethical issues that are unique to the online marketplace.
-(1) Personal privacy is an issue of great concern to users of the Internet. - (2) Protection of intellectual property has garnered increased attention.
+(1) Demond animal is an issue of energy of the Internet. - (1) Personal privacy is an issue of great concern to users of the Internet.

+(2) Protection of intellectual property has garnered increased attention.